 - 11.5.19.1 The accounting officer shall have the discretion to, under certain circumstances, to permit an applicant of municipal owned Property to occupy the said Property prior to the Lease Commencement Date.
 Such permission shall only be granted in the following instances: - (a) In the case of an emergency where the safety and security of the residents of the City will be negatively affected should the applicant not gain immediate occupancy of the Property, the City Manager or his delegatee may issue a Permission to Occupy Certificate to the applicant.
 No rental shall be payable in such instances but municipal services e.g. electricity, water, sewerage and refuse removal will be for the account of the occupant. - (b) Where the Municipality has appointed a contractor to render a specific service e.g. the installation of water pipelines and the contractor needs to establish a construction yard or base camp from where his activities will be performed, the accounting officer may grant such contractor Permission to Occupy the Property for a period not exceeding 6 (six) months, following which the contractor will have to re-apply for continued occupation of the Property.
 The Real Estate Department or the accounting officer has a discretion to charge rental to the applicant.
-Where no rental is payable, municipal services, e.g. electricity, water, sewerage and refuse removal will be for the account of the occupant.

-- (c) Where Council has already resolved to permanently dispose of an municipal owned immoveable property and the purchaser requires occupation of the property prior to the transfer and registration of the Property in the name of the purchaser, the accounting officer may grant beneficial occupation to the purchaser subject to the payment of a market related monthly occupational rental to be determined.
+Where no rental is payable, municipal services, e.g. electricity, water, sewerage and refuse removal will be for the account of the occupant. - (c) Where Council has already resolved to permanently dispose of an municipal owned immoveable property and the purchaser requires occupation of the property prior to the transfer and registration of the Property in the name of the purchaser, the accounting officer may grant beneficial occupation to the purchaser subject to the payment of a market related monthly occupational rental to be determined.
 Should the transfer/registration of the Property be delayed as a result of a delay on the side of the purchaser, the accounting officer may cancel the proposed sale agreement (subject to any council resolution where applicable). - (d) Development Leases where Council has already taken an in-principle decision that a Property may be let and the applicant/prospective Lessee requires occupation of the Property, prior to the signing of the Lease Agreement, to conduct professional studies e.g. environmental impact assessments, geotechnical surveys, traffic studies etc. to expedite the development of the Property.
 In such instances the accounting officer may grant the prospective Lessee beneficial occupation rights for a period not exceeding 3 (three) months during which no rental is payable but municipal services e.g. electricity, water, sewerage and refuse removal will be for the account of the prospective Lessee.
-However, Real Estate or the accounting officer shall have a discretion to charge a rental where it deems fit to do so. - (e) Under any circumstances where the department deems fit to be in the interest of the Municipality for Permission to occupy to be granted.
+However, Real Estate or the accounting officer shall have a discretion to charge a rental where it deems fit to do so. - (e) Where the property is required for use on ad-hoc basis.
+E.g use of vacant land for running promotions on a product, congregational purposes, etc. occupation of the municipal property shall be capped at 30 days and will not be renewable.
+A daily rate, derived from the market related rental per month of the property, will be charged.